jakobzhao/geog4572/lectures/lec12/readme.md

 ### Use a Google Web Font

+Google Fonts (previously called Google Web Fonts) is a library of over 800 libre licensed fonts, an interactive web directory for browsing the library, and APIs for conveniently using the fonts via CSS and Android.

+The Google Fonts directory is intended to enable font discovery and exploration, and the service is used extensively with over 17 trillion font served, which means that each of its 877 fonts has been downloaded over 19 billion times, which means that each person on Earth has, on average, downloaded each font at least 2 or 3 times.
+Popular fonts include `Open Sans`, `Roboto`, `Lato`, `Slabo 27px`, `Oswald` and `Lobster`.

+To use google font, Looking up the font families on [Google Web Fonts](https://fonts.google.com/), and generate the font css for the following html elements, including `html`, `body`, `h1` to `h6`, and other elements you think is necessary.

+The library is maintained through Google Fonts' GitHub repository at [github.com/google/fonts](github.com/google/fonts), where all font files can be obtained directly.
+Source files for many of the fonts are available from git repositories within the github.com/googlefonts Github organization, along with libre software tools used by the Google Fonts community.

 To use a google font in your web application, you should include the font link in the head element as shown below:

 ```html